pelevesque/kohana-MPTT/guide/MPTT/usage.md

 You will get an exception under these circumstances:

  - If you try to insert data before creating a node.
+ - If you try to insert a sibling for the root node.

 ~~~~
     // Insert a node.